kubeshark/docs/src/pages/en/pod_to_pod_connections.md

 layout: ../../layouts/MainLayout.astro
 ---

+> Use the following [Helm](/en/install_helm) value `--set-json 'tap.enabledDissectors=["http","dns","tcp"]'` to enable the `tcp` dissector together with `dns` and `http` (as an example).

 Pod-to-pod connection analysis enables you to detect every connection between pods and external services.
 It displays all connections and allows the user to search for specific ones.
-Regardless of the protocol or encryption, as long as it runs over TCP, it will appear in the Kubeshark Dashboard.
+Regardless of the protocol or encryption, as long as it runs over TCP, it will appear in the **Kubeshark** Dashboard.
 This feature is also helpful for answering the question: "Why am I not seeing traffic?"

 For example, the following image illustrates a namespace connectivity map, showing the connection between namespaces in the cluster and connection to external services.
 In this case, two external services, `grafana.com` and `gorest.co.in`, are clearly marked with a red rectangle.